AlibabaCloudDocs/waf/intl.en-US/FAQ/Web Application Firewall FAQ.md

 No, WAF does not automatically add its back-to-origin CIDR blocks to security groups.
 If you deploy other firewall or host protection software for origin servers, we recommend that you add the back-to-origin CIDR blocks of WAF to the required whitelists.

 We recommend that you configure protection policies for the origin servers.
-For more information, see [Configure protection for your origin server](/intl.en-US/Website Access/Website access with CNAME/Configure protection for your origin server.md).
+For more information, see [Configure protection for an origin server](/intl.en-US/Website Access/Website access with CNAME/Configure protection for an origin server.md).

 ## Do I need to allow accesses from all client IP addresses?